Howdy folks! Welcome to Austin, Texas!

 With engaging exhibits dedicated to recounting the story of Texas- the Native-American history, the Civil War years, and the new Texas- the center excels in its mission to keep the past of Texas alive.

-Visitors, especially families on tours with kids, will love the fun and colorful art, as well as the many interactive displays that line the museum hallways.
+Visitors, especially families on tours with kids, will love the fun and colorful art and the many interactive displays that line the museum hallways.

 The Mexic-Arte Museum, located on South Congress Avenue, is an homage to Austin’s Latin-American influence and Hispanic population.

-The exhibitions are a celebration of the city’s long association with Mexican and Latin-American culture.
+The exhibitions celebrate the city’s long association with Mexican and Latin-American culture.

-Housing prints, photography, sculpture, and other media, all dedicated to the Borderland and the Hispanic experience, the museum is an essential reminder of the multi-faceted identity of Austin and Texas.
+Housing prints, photography, sculpture, and other media, all dedicated to the Borderland and the Hispanic experience, the museum is an important reminder of the multi-faceted identity of Austin and Texas.

 It has come to represent the free-wheeling spirit of Austin.

-Its vibrant murals, graffiti, wall art, and numerous open-air art installations are the expression of an entire generation’s art.
+Its vibrant murals, graffiti, wall art, and open-air installations express an entire generation’s art.

 A bustling creative center bringing together street artists, city locals, and visitors alike, Hope Outdoor Gallery is a triumphant expression of the vibrancy of Austin’s art and its culture.